-Applied Music - Wood-wind
+MUAP 2231, 2232 Applied Music - Wood-wind (2 credits each)

 These courses provide one hour of individual instruction per week in bassoon, clarinet, flute, oboe, and saxophone.
 The student must have the approval of the department chairperson.
 (1 lecture and 4 laboratory practice hours per week).